opendp/tumult-docs/public/analytics/dev/_sources/tutorials/more-with-privacy-ids.rst.txt

     Copyright Tumult Labs 2024

-In the previous tutorial, we covered the basics of privacy IDs: how to initialize a :class:`Session<tmlt.analytics.session.Session>` where each person appears in multiple rows, and run simple queries.
+In the previous tutorial, we covered the basics of privacy IDs: how to initialize a :class:`Session<tmlt.analytics.Session>` where each person appears in multiple rows, and run simple queries.
 But privacy IDs also make it easier to run more complex queries, especially those involving multiple tables.
-In this tutorial, we will build a :class:`Session<tmlt.analytics.session.Session>` that protects library patrons across multiple tables, and highlight the differences that arise when performing queries on tables with or without privacy IDs.
+In this tutorial, we will build a :class:`Session<tmlt.analytics.Session>` that protects library patrons across multiple tables, and highlight the differences that arise when performing queries on tables with or without privacy IDs.